jdcast/microvascular-anastamosis/docs/source/installation/index.rst

 .. note::
   This project is under active development.

-This tutorial goes over the installation process for the rsp-final-project.
+This tutorial goes over the installation process for the microvascular-anastamosis.

 Getting Started
 ---------------